 The aggregate intrinsic value in the table above represents the difference between the estimated fair value of common stock and the exercise price of outstanding, in-the-money stock options.
-The total intrinsic value of options exercised during the years ended January 31, 2020, 2019 and 2018 was \$22.5 million, \$65.5 million, and \$44.8 million, respectively.
+The total intrinsic value of options exercised during the fiscal years ended January 31, 2021, 2020 and 2019 was \$15.4 million, \$22.5 million, and \$65.5 million, respectively.

-As of January 31, 2020, the weighted-average vesting period of non-vested awards expected to vest is approximately 1.4 years; the amount of compensation expense the Company expects to recognize for stock options vesting in future periods is approximately \$7.2 million.
+As of January 31, 2021, the weighted-average vesting period of non-vested awards expected to vest is approximately 1.0 year; the amount of compensation expense the Company expects to recognize for stock options vesting in future periods is approximately \$2.9 million.